lanceengland/lanceengland.github.io/blog.md

 ---
 # Blog

-Below is an index of all blog posts arranged by topic.
-This was much harder than it should have been.
+All blog posts by category.

 <!--- Data --->
 {%- assign has_data_posts = false -%}